BarrettTechnology/libbarrett/trunk/examples/README.txt

     File -> Import -> General -> Existing Projects into Workspace

-In order to use libbarrett, you must have the Xenomai (http://www.xenomai.org/) real time co-kernel and the SocketCAN RTCAN driver installed  on your system.
+In order to use libbarrett, you must have the Xenomai (http://www.xenomai.org/) real time co-kernel and its SocketCAN RTCAN driver installed on your system.
 For additional dependencies, see:
     http://web.barrett.com/svn/libbarrett/dependencies/